SESYNC-ci/sesync-ci.github.io/quickstart/_drafts/Scientific_Visualizations_QS.md

 This [infographic on the Justinianic Plague](https://www.sesync.org/news/mon-2019-12-02-2028/justinianic-plague-not-a-landmark-pandemic) uses visuals to convey the outcomes of a project led by SESYNC researchers.

 **Stage of Research Process:**
 It is helpful for teams to develop a communications strategy at the start of their project rather than as an end stage activity.
-The infographic’s content will progress with the research project so choosing this product at the outset will help to direct ideas and inspiration for the infographic.
+The choice to create an infographic at the outset of the research project will help to direct ideas and inspiration for the final product.

 **Advantages:**<br />
 An infographic can bring your research to life and convey complex topics to an audience who may not have expertise in that subject.
 Therefore, it is great for building bridges between science, community and action.